Han-D-D-Htet/Group4-DevOps/use-cases/use_case_22.md

 ### Goal in Context

-As a *Data Scientist* I want *to produce a report on the top N populated capital cities in a region where N is provided by the user* so that *I can easily access the population information.*
+As a *Data Scientist* I want *to produce a report on the top N populated capital cities in a region where N is provided by the user* so that *I can easily access the top N populated countries information in a region.*

 ### Scope